DECEMBER 2024 READING LIST

 After The Convenient Marriage, I decided to try another Heyer novel.
 Drawn to the name, I decided to try The Corinthian.
 It is the story of a young woman, Penelope Creed, who cuts her hair, pretends to be a boy, and runs away to avoid marrying her loathsome cousin.
 As she makes her escape out of an upper window, she is discovered by a drunk Sir Richard Wyndham, also begrudging his own betrothal.
 Richard cannot let Penelope travel alone, so he designates himself as his protector.

 This story was far better than the previous Heyer book I read.
 It is more complex, and the main characters are more likable.
-I enjoyed reading as Penelope comes up with the pair's ideas for travel and plans, while I also enjoyed Richard’s predicaments with family, thieves, and even murder.
+I enjoyed reading as Penelope comes up with the pair's travel ideas and plans, while I also enjoyed Richard’s predicaments with family, thieves, and even murder.
 More like an Austen novel, The Corinthians played out more than one story, adding complexity to the book.
 Still, it was short of the Austen paragon but was enjoyable to read.

 I did listen to this book, which is a different experience.
 The narrator did a wonderful job of voicing the different characters and adding emphasis and tone to the tension.
 I especially liked the voice of Penelope/Penn.
 Something about the witty, sharp naivety in her voice made the character more believable.